IBM/KubeflowDojo/HandsOn/Deployment/kubeflow-on-iks.md

   - Access the dashboard through `localhost:8080`

-  - Follow the instructions to have the profile namespace created
+Follow the instructions to have the profile namespace created and run a pipeline tutorial.

-  - Run a pipeline tutorial

 ## Deploy Kubeflow with Kubeflow operator